Vaxeral/Match/README.md

 # Match
 Match 3 game with RPG mechanics.

+## Dependencies
+C compiler
+cmake
+make
+SDL2 development files
+SDL2_image development files

 ## Build
-This build procedure requires cmake.
 If you wish to use the build system in Match.sublime-project make sure to add bin/Debug and bin/Release to the project before building.

 Do the following to build the project.